DragonCherry/AssetsPickerViewController/README.md

 ## Comment

 This project is still under development so many features will be added, and will get better in the near future.

+If you found any bugs - even in develop branch, do not hesitate raise an issue for it.

 Any advice, suggestions, and pull request will be greatly appreciated.